sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 * Lodash clone elapsed time: **92ms**

-As you can see, if you only need to do a shallow clone `Object.assign` is faster solution, and if you only need to clone values in nested properties (not functions or symbols), `JSON.parse(JSON.stringify())` could be a faster solution.
-But if you want make sure that all values are copied you must use _lodash_ or a similar solution.
+As you can see, if you only need to do a shallow clone `Object.assign` is the faster solution, and if you only need to clone values in nested properties (not functions or symbols), `JSON.parse(JSON.stringify())` could be a faster solution.
+But if you want to make sure that all values are copied you must use _lodash_ or a similar solution.

-Test it yourself in codesandbox!
+Get your own results by trying it in codesandbox!

 [![Edit romantic-shannon-epf1o](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/romantic-shannon-epf1o?expanddevtools=1&fontsize=14&hidenavigation=1&theme=dark)